bigshawne/CSCI_544_Final_Proj_Recommendation_System_Based_On_NLP/README.md

 of our system.

 ## Data
-Please refer to the following Google Drive link for all the data used in this project.
-[Google Drive link](https://drive.google.com/drive/folders/1CXQdXnkDwgQBnfxw2PqHGGriX9qVOiIO?usp=sharing)
+Please refer to the following Google Drive link for all the data used in this project. \n [Google Drive link](https://drive.google.com/drive/folders/1CXQdXnkDwgQBnfxw2PqHGGriX9qVOiIO?usp=sharing)

 ## Data Selection